 Term Definition operational control Where the building owner or manager is ultimately responsible for managing a given waste stream through their contracts and on-site management practices.
-Where the owner or manager has a direct or indirect contract with a company to manage a waste stream, they have influence over whether items are likely to be diverted from disposal or go to the best possible re-use.
+Where the owner or manager has a direct or indirect contract with a company to manage a waste stream, they have influence over whether items are likely to be diverted from disposal or go to the best possible reuse.
 They do not have control over: a) The commodities market. b) Regulation of the waste industry. c) Where facilities are located. d) Whether a facility has capacity to accept their waste on a given day. operational waste Waste generated on-site during the normal operations of a building. rating period The 12-month base period for the rating, requiring at least 12 continuous months of acceptable data upon which the rating is based. recovery Any end-of-life management process wherein materials that have become waste are prepared to fulfill a purpose in place of new materials that would otherwise have been used for that purpose.
-In the context of recycling rates , this includes waste- to-energy. recycling Reprocessing of products or components of products that have become waste, to make new materials. recycling rate The ratio of Total Recovered Materials to Total Materials Generated expressed as a percentage. reprocessing facility A facility where sorted materials that have become waste are processed in preparation for reuse.
-The facility can receive its sorted wastes from material recovery facilities and transfer stations, or directly from the producer.
-Note: Chain-of-custody evidence that material has been received by the reprocessing facility is required to achieve a material recovery value of six.
+In the context of recycling rates , this includes waste-to-energy. recycling Reprocessing of products or components of products that have become waste, to make new materials. recycling rate The ratio of Total Recovered Materials to Total Materials Generated expressed as a percentage.
 Rules Authoritative document produced by the National Administrator that specifies what must be covered by an Assessor in order to produce a rating.
-Ruling(s) An authoritative decision by the National Administrator which acts as an addition or amendment to the Rules .
+Ruling An authoritative decision by the National Administrator which acts as an addition or amendment to the Rules . site The legal boundary of a building that meets the requirements for a specific rating type.

-Term Definition statement of collection destination A statement from the waste collector specifying the facilities to which 70 % or more of the collections from the building were initially transported, by waste stream .
-Note: A statement of collection destination from the waste collector is the minimum required evidence to achieve a material recovery value for a given waste stream . site The legal boundary of a building that meets the requirements for a specific rating type. total materials generated The mass in kilograms, of the contents of every bin, compactor or other waste vessel on site, measured at the point of collection prior to removal from the building. total recovered materials The mass in kilograms, of the contents of every bin, compactor or other waste vessel on site except those which have landfill as a primary disposal outcome, measured at the point of collection prior to removal from the building.
-This figure is adjusted through a contamination rate. waste Defined according to the legislation at the site , but otherwise anything that the holder discards, intends to discard, or is required to discard. waste aggregator The operator of a facility used as a collection destination, to which items are delivered for sorting and/or accumulation into separated quantities sufficient for efficient transportation to a reprocessing facility .
-Note: A waste aggregator statement, being from the operator of a facility where items are sorted and/or accumulated is required to achieve a material recovery value of four. waste aggregator statement A statement from a waste aggregator , describing the expected outcome of each material stream after being sorted. waste collector The party responsible for removal of waste items from the building and transporting them from the point of collection to the collection destination. waste hierarchy A set of priorities for the efficient use of resources, aim retaining their maximum value.
-The hierarchy is ordered by preferable: avoid and reduce; reuse; recycle; recover er treat; dispose of waste.
-In the context of waste sorting, this refers to a collection of it or materials that have been gathered together as a category facilitate efficient transport towards a common destination fac or material outcome.

-Term Definition whole building A rating that assesses the entire operations and impact of the building, including the impact of tenants.
-For the purposes of the Waste Rating or Verification, the concept of whole building means any waste stream in the building can be included in the rating if it meets the measurement criteria.
+Term Definition Total Materials Generated The mass in kilograms, of the contents of every bin, compactor or other waste vessel on site , measured at the point of collection prior to removal from the building.
+Total Recovered Materials The mass in kilograms, of the contents of every bin, compactor or other waste vessel on site except those which have landfill as a primary disposal outcome, measured at the point of collection prior to removal from the building.
+This figure is adjusted through a contamination rate . waste Defined according to the legislation at the site , but otherwise anything that the holder discards, intends to discard, or is required to discard.
+Note: For reasons of readability, this term is not highlighted throughout this document. waste collector The party responsible for removal of waste items from the building and transporting them from the point of collection to the collection destination.
+Waste Rating for Offices A NABERS Waste Rating for an office base building or whole building.
+For the purpose of a NABERS rating, "offices" are understood as being commercial buildings whose primary use is for administrative, clerical, professional and similar information-based activities. waste stream In the context of waste sorting, this refers to a collection of items or materials that have been gathered together as a category, to facilitate efficient transport towards a common destination facility or material outcome. whole building A rating that assesses the entire operations and impact of the building, including the impact of tenants.
+For the purposes of a NABERS Waste Rating , the concept of whole building means any waste stream in the building can be included in the rating if it meets the measurement criteria.